Language-Research-Technology/ro-crate-schema-tools/profiles/general-purpose-collection/profile-crate/profile-documentation.md

 ## Classes

 In linked data, a class is a resource that represents a concept or entity.
-Classes specific to the Language Data Commons Schema include: TODO
+Several classes from the Language Data Commons Schema are also applicable to the General Purpose Collection Profile:

 | Class                                                                | Description                                                                                                                                                      |
 | -------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |